 All students who reside in residence halls are required to pay for both room and meal charges.
 Applicable sales tax will be charged on the meal charges.
-Current sales tax rate is 8.25 percent and the current meal charges are \$900.00 a semester.
-The current room rate is \$900.00 a semester.
+Current sales tax rate is 8.25 percent and the current meal charges are \$1,025.00 a semester.
+The current room rate is \$1,025.00 a semester.

 Students may pay tuition and fees and/or room and board on an installment basis.
+These require two separate plans.
 The student can execute an installment agreement on the Midland College website www.midland.edu within their Campus Connect account.
 A \$25.00 processing fee is charged for each plan.
 There are different payment plan options depending on the time that you register.
 Failure to pay the complete balance may result in denial of course credit for that semester.

-Meal tickets for non-dorm students is 900.00 + state sales tax per semester.
+Meal tickets for non-dorm students is \$1,025.00 + state sales tax per semester.

-Prices are subject to change due to fluctuating food costs.
+Prices are subject to change due to fluctuating food